tommeagher/napkinspork/README.md

 https://support.mozilla.org/en-US/kb/openpgp-thunderbird-howto-and-faq#:~:text=%E2%89%A1%20%3E%20Account%20Settings%20%3E%20select%20your,Create%20a%20New%20OpenPGP%20key.

 ## Chat/IM
-Slack and Adium are installed, but if you want to Tweet, get Tweetbot in the app store.
-Audacity.
+Slack is installed.

 ## Security
-Install your own password manager of choice.
-I like 1password.
-Sync dropbox for 1password.
+Brew will install 1password, but you can also install your own password manager of choice.
+Be sure to sync dropbox for 1password.

 You should already have tor browser and onionshare installed.